 Our trained staff and volunteers will guide your journey through the layers in search of a range of fossils.
 Penn Dixie is famous for its trilobites — extinct arthropods who dominated the seas for 270 million years — but other fossils are just as plentiful if you know where to look.
 Our visitors are welcome to keep any fossils they find, though we do ask for photos of really cool specimens.
 We’ll offer help with collecting, tools for digging, and cards to help you identify your fossils.

 Before dinosaurs ruled the earth, our planet was vastly different from today.
 North America and Europe together formed a large landmass that was situated south of the equator and submerged under tropical seas.
 Life on land was just starting to take root — literally, as Earth’s first forests produced the oxygen needed by the earliest amphibians who hunted giant insects at the water’s edge.

 Below, reef ecosystems were dominated by brachiopods and horn corals.
 Trilobites — the potato bugs of the ocean — skittered and rolled as they evaded predators and scavenged what they could.
 At the top of the food chain, armored fish, sharks, and the first ammonites — predatory squid in round, chambered shells — feasted on a buffet of fish never to be seen again in earth’s history.
 But, catastrophe struck and it all came crashing down in the fifth largest global extinction event recorded.

 Want to learn more?

-Read our Frequently Asked Questions guide, Visitor Information page, and 1999 field trip guide for information about our quarry and fossils.
-For true Penn Dixie enthusiasts, we recommend reading the Geology and Paleontology of Eighteen Mile Creek by Amadeus Grabau.
+Read our Frequently Asked Questions for information about our quarry and fossils.
+Check out the Official Penn Dixie Field Guide.
+For true paleontology enthusiasts, we recommend reading the Geology and Paleontology of Eighteen Mile Creek by Amadeus Grabau.

 Still have questions?
 Contact us here and we’ll get back to you as soon as we can.